This post is sponsored by Canadian Securities Administrators (CSA). All views and opinions expressed represent my own.

 Let’s first talk about volatility.
 Let’s compare the daily volatility of Bitcoin to gold and the S&P 500 Index from 2016 to 2018.
 Here’s a chart that shows just how volatile, and thus risky, Bitcoin is to gold and the S&P 500 index found on Fortune.com.

 If that doesn’t make you feel a bit anxious, it should!
-I don’t think I’d be able to handle the constant ups and downs of Bitcoin without feeling nervous for my money.
+I don’t think I’d be able to handle the constant ups and downs of Bitcoin without feeling nervous about my money.

 Final Thoughts on Buying and Selling Cryptocurrency